rgambord/c99-doc/doc/sections/6/7/8/index.rst

 .. _9899_6.7.8p8:

+.. container:: snum

+   :ref:`8 <9899_6.7.8p8>`

-:ref:`8 <9899_6.7.8p8>` An initializer specifies the initial value stored in an object.
+An initializer specifies the initial value stored in an object.

 .. _9899_6.7.8p9:

+.. container:: snum

+   :ref:`9 <9899_6.7.8p9>`

-:ref:`9 <9899_6.7.8p9>` Except where explicitly stated otherwise, for the purposes of this subclause unnamed members of objects of structure and union type do not participate in initialization.
+Except where explicitly stated otherwise, for the purposes of this subclause unnamed members of objects of structure and union type do not participate in initialization.
 Unnamed members of structure objects have indeterminate value even after initialization.

 .. _9899_6.7.8p10:

+.. container:: snum

+   :ref:`10 <9899_6.7.8p10>`

-:ref:`10 <9899_6.7.8p10>` If an object that has automatic storage duration is not initialized explicitly, its value is indeterminate.
+If an object that has automatic storage duration is not initialized explicitly, its value is indeterminate.
 If an object that has static storage duration is not initialized explicitly, then:

 -  if it has pointer type, it is initialized to a null pointer;
 -  if it has arithmetic type, it is initialized to (positive or unsigned) zero;